Lesson 5 | Architectural analysis |

 Objective | Purpose and Scope of Architectural Analysis |

-Purpose Scope of Architectural Analysis
+Purpose and Scope of Architectural Analysis

 The purpose of the architectural analysis phase is to define the technological requirements of the problem domain.
 It is possible that the the

+architecture you will use for your implementation already exists.
 Mapping the requirements of the problem domain against the existing architecture will allow you to:

 - Identify specific deficiencies in the current architecture and provide a means to evaluate the cost/benefit of the needed changes, or